Eric Boisseaux and his son, Charles-Eric, organically farm 32 hectares of prime land in Bandol, Provence.

 For me Vannières sits in the middle of these.
 It doesn’t have the punchy minerality of my other favourite, Terrebrune, or the austerity of Tempier, but is all the better for that.
 It’s very much a reflection of the land and the winemaker’s preferences.
 Perhaps it’s the burgundy heritage meeting the Bandol AOC soil, but it’s a wine unlike any other in the region, and ages long and well.

 During a recent visit to Château Vannières I asked owner Eric Boisseaux to tell me a little about the wines he makes, his organic winemaking practices and his views on ageing Bandol wines in Provence.
-Here’s the interview below, and some photos below that.
+Here’s the interview below.